ThomasHeinrichSchmidt/iRadio/README.md

 	| E             | (E)rase favourite if entry in list of favourites selected  |
 	| I             | I(N)fo - toggles device screen, but not visible in iRadio app |

+* limitations: you cannot change text settings like Setup/Network passwords or Setup/Device name.

 ## Acknowledgments
 * used Noxon Commands from [clementleger](https://github.com/clementleger/noxonremote)